This post is actually a rant on a pet peeve of mine so please bear with me…

 And something that is equally sad and even more offensive is when you receive an official mail with all these wrong abbreviations!
 Poorly written English is one of the reasons why some people have lost job opportunities.
 How do you want any manager or investor to take you seriously if your CV or business project is full of spelling errors and modern-day slang?
 Nowadays we have auto-correct, online dictionaries and all kinds of software to help with our grammar, so why not put your best foot forward and put in a little effort when trying to communicate?

-At the end of the day I just feel sad for this new generation of people who seem to barely string two words together coherently and cannot draft a coherent document or even a simple one-page letter, yet will be quick to brandish the “English is not my mother tongue” excuse instead of making amends.
-It’s actually your loss, and not the one correcting you.
+And I know to many, this is not that serious and they will say it’s just words and there are more important things in the world to get worked up about, but to me it is!
+Bad grammar is a pet peeve of mine and it makes my skin crawl.
+And really, I just feel disheartened by this new generation of people who seem to barely know how to string two words together coherently and cannot draft a coherent document or even a simple one-page letter, yet will be quick to brandish the “English is not my mother tongue” excuse instead of making amends, but hey what do I know?!

-And actually, excuse me while I hop right back on that soapbox once more …
+And excuse me while I hop right back on that soapbox once more …

 And if you really really feel the need to correct someone’s grammar, make sure yours is impeccable, and above all: mind your tone!
 Because oftentimes it’s not what you say, but how you say it.
 Some people are just plain mean and condescending with their “corrections”, and then wonder why what they were trying to convey gets completely thrown out the window.